-For magnetohydrodynamic flow investigation, the mercury jet behavior is observed for various magnetic field strengths and then the jet deformation is measured.
-The fluctuation on the jet surface decreases as the magnetic field increases and the jet height increases slightly with magnetic field assuming the major and minor axis of Hg jet is reversed.
-Gravity affects the jet trajectory so that the jet bends down as it goes downstream.
+For investigation of flow in magnetic field, the mercury jet behavior is observed for various magnetic field strengths and then the jet height for deformation is measured.
+The fluctuation on the jet surface decreases as the magnetic field increases and the jet height increases slightly with magnetic field assuming the major and minor axis of Hg jet is reversed at 10 T. Gravity affects the jet trajectory, so that the jet bends down as it goes downstream.
 But this deflection of the jet by gravity is reduced at higher magnetic field.
 The jet axis becomes more straight toward the direction of magnetic field line.

 The stabilizing effect of the magnetic field on a turbulent jet is observed.
-It is well known that the turbulent fluctuation is suppressed by magnetic field and we could observe that the wave length on the jet surface increases.
+It is well known that the turbulent fluctuation is suppressed by magnetic field and it is observed that the wave length on the jet surface increases.
 Thus, the jet surface is getting flattened as the magnetic field increases.
-Also, the critical Reynolds number increases due to the magnetic field.
 Therefore, the jet is getting more stabilized.
-The measured intermittency shows the fluctuating surface of jet is getting more flattened as the magnetic field increases.
-The transverse magnetic field is more dominant to the jet stabilization though the longitudinal magnetic field is also influential.
-However, the jet has a different type of instability at magnetic fields larger than 10 T. The jet height becomes larger at larger magnetic field than 10 T. This is induced by the longitudinal current due to the tilted jet axis with respect to the magnet axis.
+However, the jet has a different type of instability at magnetic fields larger than 10 T. The jet height becomes larger at larger magnetic field than 10 T. This seems to be induced by the longitudinal current due to the tilted jet axis with respect to the magnet axis.
 Thus, the induced current generates a Lorentz force.
 As a result, additional anisotropic magnetic force is changing the jet height.
 As the magnetic field increase up to 5 T, the jet fluctuation decreases and the jet is more elongating to the flow direction.
 Thus, the jet height decreases from 0 T to 5 T. However, the magnetic pressure is influencing at larger than 5 T. Since the optical diagnostics depends on the side view of jet flow, it is hard to tell in which direction the jet deflects since the jet and the magnetic field line is axially symmetric.
 However, the jet height clearly increases at 15 T, which indicates that the magnetic pressure apparently affects the jet height at 15 T.

 The longitudinal jet velocity is not varied.
 Again, the jet elongation to the field direction by the magnetic field is indicated from this result.
 The longitudinal magnetic field does not influence the jet flow velocity.
 The transverse magnetic field will change the jet velocity.
 This is known as the Hartmann flow.
-The longitudinal magnetic field does not influence the longitudinal jet flow as it is shown in the governing MHD equation.
+The longitudinal magnetic field does not influence the longitudinal jet flow as indicated in governing MHD equation.

-The pipe pressure driven by the syringe piston was measured.
-It shows that the Hg driving pressure is the same regardless of the magnetic field variation.
-The driving pressure at the Hg pipe inlet is independent of the magnetic field strength.
+The pipe pressure driven by the syringe piston is measured.
+It shows that the Hg driving pressure is same regardless of the magnetic field.
+The driving pressure at Hg pipe inlet is independent of the magnetic field strength.
 Therefore, the mercury delivery is not influenced by the longitudinal magnetic field.
-However, there may be some pressure loss or jet velocity profile change due to the pipe bend.
-According to the velocity measurement at upstream, mid-stream, and downstream, it is not significantly different but it is same comparing with the flow velocity at 0 T. Therefore, the field effect at the pipe bend is expected to be somewhat negligible.
-To support this result, the pipe loss due to the geometry and friction is estimated.
+However, there may be some pressure loss or jet velocity profile change due to pipe bend.
+According to the velocity measurement at upstream, mid-stream, and downstream, it is not significantly different and it is same comparing with the flow velocity at 0 T. Therefore, the field effect at the pipe bend is expected to be somewhat negligible.
+To support this result, the pipe loss due to the geometry and friction is given.